brodykenrick/LedControl/README.md

 Modified LedControl
 ==========
 Added a greater range of characters.
+Support for double-wide characters (likw M and W).

 LedControl